 Furthermore, shift work enhances effectiveness because business owners know which workers are best suited for different times and situations.

-First off, new hires are often confronted with the abnormal routine shift work requires.
+First off, new hires are often confronted with the abnormal routine that shift work requires.
 This may prove challenging to schedule time with family and friends who aren't working the same hours.

 The work-life balance can also be impeded by health issues, such as insomnia and high blood pressure, that arise when trying to establish habits that are required for alternate shift work.